Mental Health During The Holidays: Reduce Stress And Prioritize Wellness

 Professional support options

-Having strategies on hand to cope in case you experience mental health challenges during the holiday season can be helpful.
+Being aware of strategies to cope in case you experience mental health challenges during the holiday season can be helpful.
 However, if you’re worried about going through the process alone, want more personalized advice, or are having severe mental health challenges, you might benefit from talking to a therapist who practices talk therapy.
-Over the holidays, an online therapy platform can also be a choice for therapy.
+Over the holidays, an online therapy platform can also be a choice for the prevention of mental health challenges.
+Consider the importance of learning to be patient with yourself and managing stress levels so you’ll have the tools and ability to feel good this holiday season.

 Through an online platform, you can connect with a therapist from home via phone, video, or live chat at a time that works for you.
 Some online therapists work over the holidays and in the evening or morning, allowing more clients to get support during busy moments.
 You can also message your therapist anytime via in-app messaging, and they’ll respond as soon as they can.
 Studies show that online therapy can be effective for reducing symptoms of anxiety and depression and increasing quality of life.